SkalaSkalolaz/editor/README.md

 - Multiple "canvases" (working buffers) within the same session.
 - Support for working with GitHub projects: ZIP cloning, structure overview, commit/push (Ctrl-P).
 - Translation of text or selected code into any language with replacement (Ctrl-W).
+- Code autocompletion (context of 30 lines before the cursor and 10 after) is triggered by pressing Tab after a word.

 ## Installation
 ```